lpcorcos/lpcorcos.github.io/_pages/about.md

 <p style="text-align: justify">
-I am an active stock trader and have independently researched the market since 2016.
+I'm an active stock trader and have independently researched the market since 2016.
 My compound average growth rate (CAGR) since 2020 is 32%.
 You can follow my stock and crypto ideas on my <a href="/stocks/">blog</a>.
 </p>